Learning Outside of the School Day

 Students learn to problem solve and interact with members of the community such as shop assistants.
 They learn accepted social conventions such as maintaining appropriate levels of eye contact during conversations.
 Students also learn to develop and practise:

 - Coin Recognition

 - Health and Safety skills such as using Pelican Crossings to cross the road

 - Reading of Social Signs : Stop, Train station, Library, Police Station

 - Travel skills e.g. using trains and buses; using travel cards etc.

-Around the residential groups, students carry out a variety of domestic tasks which provide opportunities to practice literacy and numeracy skills: laying the table (counting, one to one correspondence); making jugs of drinks (shape, space and measure: comparative measures); cooking (reading). students make use of everyday technology such as CD players for ‘down time’ and household appliances like vacuums for carrying out household tasks.
+Around the residential groups, students carry out a variety of domestic tasks which provide opportunities to practise literacy and numeracy skills: laying the table (counting, one to one correspondence); making jugs of drinks (shape, space and measure: comparative measures); cooking (reading).
+Students make use of everyday technology such as CD players for ‘down time’ and household appliances like vacuums for carrying out household tasks.

-students are continually learning and practicing their self-help and social skills either in school, group or in the community.
+Students are continually learning and practising their self-help and social skills either in school, group or in the community.